Networks-it-uc3m/Quditto/README.md

 The *inventory.yaml* file must contain:

 - The IP address of each node.
-- The ssh credentials for each machine or container.
+- The SSH credentials for each machine or container.
 - The directory where Python is installed.

 A sample of these YAML files for an exemplifying QKD network can be found in the [functional test](https://github.com/Networks-it-uc3m/Quditto/tree/main/functional_test) folder.